jqlee85/react-netlify-form/README.md

 )}</NetlifyForm>
 ```

 **Note:** In order for Netlify to find your forms, [they must be server-side rendered](https://www.netlify.com/docs/form-handling/) somewhere.
-If you use react-netlify-form on the client side accidently, it will display a warning in the console, but the form will still render.
-You can work around this by adding a hidden form that renders on the server somewhere.
+If you use react-netlify-form on the client side accidently the form will still render but it won't work.
+You can work around this by adding a hidden form that renders server-side elsewhere.

 ## Optional properties